svalenti/pessto/README.md

 ___
 # Reporting Issues

-To report any problem, [open an issue](https://github.com/svalenti/pessto/issues) (preferred option) or contact me directly at t.e.muller-bravo@ice.csic.es or via Slack.
+To report any problem, [open an issue](https://github.com/svalenti/pessto/issues) (preferred option) or contact me directly at t.e.muller-bravo@tcd.ie or via Slack.